bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 The winning solution used a preprocessed dataset that one of his colleagues used [6_].
-This dataset was in fact used by many of the competing teams because did some of the most critical work of preparing the data (something that a huge amount of time is spent on in real world problems).
+This dataset was in fact used by many of the competing teams and arguably one of the most critical pieces of work (something that a huge amount of time is spent on in real world problems).

 The first step in preprocessing was center cropping and resizing the images.
-Many of the JPEG images were really large and had different dimensions (e.g. 1053x1872 or 4000x6000) totaling 32GB.
+Many of the JPEG images were really large and had different dimensions (e.g., 1053x1872, 4000x6000, etc.) totaling 32GB.
 After reducing them down to various standard sizes (e.g. 512x512, 768x768, 1024x1024) they were much more manageable to use, for example the 512x512 dataset was about 3GB for 2020 data.